What is pseudocyesis?

 Women with a false or phantom pregnancy can have typical pregnancy symptoms such as:

 - morning sickness

 - weight gain

 It is medically unclear why women experiencing pseudopregnancy sometimes exhibit true physical signs of pregnancy.

-A pregnancy test such as a urine or blood test or a sonogram will usually show no pregnancy, but nevertheless women with pseudocyesis will insist they are pregnant due to a deeply-rooted desire to be pregnant.
+A pregnancy test such as a urine test, a blood test or a sonogram will usually show no pregnancy, but nevertheless, women with pseudocyesis will insist they are pregnant due to a deeply-rooted desire to be pregnant.

 Women who are most at risk for pseudocyesis are: